benjholla/AtlasWBP/README.md

 Navigate to `File`->`Import`.
 Select `WBP`->`WAR Binary Project` and press `Next`.
 Browse to the WAR file to import and enter a name for the Eclipse project to create.

 To index the project, navigate to the `Atlas` menu and select `Manage Project Settings`.
-Ensure that the WAR file binary project is listed under the `Index` column and other projects that should be excluded from the analysis are not listed.
+Ensure that the WAR file binary project is listed under the `Map` column and other projects that should be excluded from the analysis are not listed.
 Click `OK` when the project index settings are correct, then navigate to the `Atlas` menu and select `Re-Map Workspace`.
 When the indexing process is complete you can query against indexed project like normal.
 For additional information on using Atlas see [http://www.ensoftcorp.com/atlas/](http://www.ensoftcorp.com/atlas/).

 Note: This process was tested with a WAR binary file from [https://github.com/benjholla/LoginSideChannels](https://github.com/benjholla/LoginSideChannels).